FAQs & answers

 CASA volunteers investigate abused and neglected children’s lives and advocate for their safety and needs — in court reports and in meetings with other child welfare professionals.
 To be effective, CASA volunteers gather lots of information.
 They talk with the children, their parents, foster parents, teachers and others, and they often review medical and educational records.
 The volunteers then write detailed reports to judges with recommendations about where the children can safely live and what services might help them heal.

 Can anyone be a CASA?

 Anyone 21 and older can apply to be a CASA, and no special educational or legal background is required.
 Effective CASAs are reliable, work well as part of a team and have strong communication skills.
 They can carefully gather and assess information, have time to serve and are good listeners.

-Volunteers come to CASA with a variety of life and work experiences.
+Volunteers come to CASA with a variety of life and work experiences, and we strive to have a volunteer corps that reflects the diversity of the children we serve.
 All CASA volunteers must successfully complete background checks, an interview and our training program before being matched with a child.
 If you’re wondering whether CASA is a good fit for you, please explore this site and give us a call.
 (540-710-6199)